ElektraInitiative/libelektra/doc/tutorials/command-line-options.md

 Lastly, it is allowed to have keys with `args` and `command` below the same parent.
 If a matching sub-command is found among the `command` keys, processing will continue there.
 Otherwise, the `args` keys will be considered.
 This allows an application to implement dynamic commands (like `git` or `kdb`) by using the `args=remaining` array to invoke another application.

+If an unknown sub-command is encountered without an `args` key, an error is returned.

 All of this is best understood with an example: